Frequently Asked Questions

 The District Board set service to young people as a grant priority, particularly to those in underserved areas.
 As a result, many of the assets have special outreach programs, scholarships and free events designed to bring cultural experiences to everyone.

-Estimates are that the assets serve as many as 10 million residents and visitors a year.
+In 2016, teh regional assets were visited by more than 24 million people.
 They are economic generators in their own right supported by hundreds of citizen Board members and volunteers.
 In most cases, the public support received is only a small portion of the funds needed to operate the asset, making the program a truly public private partnership.

 Are there other “asset Districts” in the country?